streemau/styleguides/javascript/README.md

 ## Front end structure, rules and guidelines
 To keep the code clean, consistent and well understood across all projects, we should follow the conventions, rules and guidelines below, in addition to the rules and conventions specified by the linting rules and generally those adopted by the language or framework/s.

+General conventions
+- directories should use camelCase multiword names
+- regular js modules should follow the same directory naming conventions for components, and should be named in camelCase
+- if the js module exports a class, the filename should be in PascalCase
+- avoid relative imports -- prefer absolute paths always. http://codeofrob.com/entries/stop-using-relative-paths-in-your-javascripts.html

 Component Naming Conventions:
 - always use multiword component names to avoid naming collisions or nondescriptive components
  - you should always know exactly what it is referring to based on the name